My name is Molly. I am a 22 year old college grad, who isn't using her degree. Yet. I have my bachelor's degree in English/Creative Writing.

 synopsis from Goodreads:

 "Who would have guessed that four minutes could change everything?"
 Today should be one of the worst days of seventeen-year-old Hadley Sullivan's life.
 Having missed her flight, she's stuck at JFK airport and late to her father's second wedding, which is taking place in London and involves a soon-to-be stepmother Hadley's never even met.
 Then she meets the perfect boy in the airport's cramped waiting area.
-His name is Oliver, he's British, and he's sitting in her row.
+His name is Oliver, he's British, and he's sitting in her row.the cover: I adore this cover.
+Everything about it is perfect and it is a good representation of the novel.
+I like that the photo is in black & white, while the word "love" pops in red.
+The style of the cover continues through the book as well.
+The chapters are separated by single pages of lines that just look so cute!
+The chapter numbers are in the same font as the title, which brings it all together nicely.
+And, the best part, in my opinion, the chapters are stamped with the current time, both Eastern Standard Time (where she's coming from) and Greenwich Mean Time (where she's going).

 A long night on the plane passes in the blink of an eye, and Hadley and Oliver lose track of each other in the airport chaos upon arrival.
 Can fate intervene to bring them together once more?